“Charles Simic’s writing comes dancing out on the balls of its feet, colloquially fit as a fiddle.” —Seamus Heaney

 About his appointment to US Poet Laureate, Librarian of Congress James H. Billington said, “The range of Charles Simic’s imagination is evident in his stunning and unusual imagery.
 He handles language with the skill of a master craftsman, yet his poems are easily accessible, often meditative and surprising.
 He has given us a rich body of highly organized poetry with shades of darkness and flashes of ironic humor.”

 Simic has also published a number of prose books: Memory Piano (2006); Metaphysician in the Dark (2003); A Fly in My Soup (2003); Orphan Factory (1998); The Unemployed Fortune-Teller: Essays and Memoirs (1994); Dime-Store Alchemy: The Art of Joseph Cornell (1992); Wonderful Words, Silent Truth: Essays on Poetry and a Memoir (1990); and The Renegade, a book of essays.
+His newest collection, The Life of Images, is longlisted for the 2016 PEN Award for the Art of the Essay.
 He has published many translations of poets from former Yugoslavia such as Ivan Lalic, Vasko Popa, Tomaz Salamun, and Aleksandar Ristovic, as well as an anthology of Serbian poetry entitled The Horse Has Six Legs, which he both edited and translated.
 He is a frequent contributor to The New York Review of Books and The Paris Review.

 Charles Simic is the author of numerous collections of poems, among them, The Lunatic, Master of Disguises; Selected Poems: 1963-2003, for which he received the 2005 International Griffin Poetry Prize; The World Doesn’t End: Prose Poems, for which he received the Pulitzer Prize for Poetry; Classic Ballroom Dances, which won the University of Chicago’s Harriet Monroe Award and the Poetry Society of America’s di Castagnola Award.
 A collection entitled Sixty Poems was released in honor of his appointment as US Poet Laureate.
 Simic has also published a number of prose books, most recently Memory Piano, and many translations of poets from former Yugoslavia as well as an anthology of Serbian poetry entitled The Horse Has Six Legs.
 He is a frequent contributor to The New York Review of Books and The Paris Review.